Step 4: Full View

 Should Engineer A have obtained the client couple's express prior consent before transmitting the inspection report to the real estate firm, and would such consent, or a publicly disclosed standard practice disclosed at engagement, have rendered the disclosure ethically permissible?

-Obtain Express Client Consent Before Copying Board's choice Before transmitting any copy of the inspection report to the real estate firm or any other third party, seek and obtain the express prior authorization of the client couple, proceeding with distribution only if affirmative consent is granted.
+O1 Before transmitting any copy of the inspection report to the real estate firm or any other third party, seek and obtain the express prior authorization of the client couple, proceeding with distribution only if affirmative consent is granted.
+Board's choice

 The NSPE Code's faithful agent standard requires that the client's proprietary interest in a commissioned report be protected, and that any third-party distribution be authorized by the client.
 Prior informed consent: whether express and case-by-case, or embedded in a publicly disclosed standard service practice disclosed before engagement, is the only mechanism that transforms an otherwise unilateral breach into a consensual arrangement.
 Engineers who maintain standard practices affecting client confidentiality interests bear an affirmative obligation to disclose those practices at the outset of engagement so clients can make an informed decision about whether to proceed.